deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/04-print-the-board/note.md

 {
     vector<int> v {1, 2, 3};

-    // Uncomment the following line to call your function: cout << AdditionFunction(v) << "\n";
+    // Uncomment the following line to call our function: cout << AdditionFunction(v) << "\n";
 }
 ```